Microsoft/azure-docs.pt-pt/articles/virtual-machines/extensions/oms-windows.md

 ### <a name="operating-system"></a>Sistema operativo

-A extensão de agente do Log Analytics para o Windows podem ser executado em Windows Server 2008 R2, 2012 e 2012 R2 e 2016 versões.
+A extensão de agente do Log Analytics para o Windows oferece suporte ao seguir as versões do sistema operacional Windows:

+- Windows Server 2019
+- Windows Server 2008 R2, 2012, 2012 R2, 2016, versão 1709 e versão 1803

 ### <a name="azure-security-center"></a>Centro de Segurança do Azure